Last Updated on

 What Is a Skin Allergy?

-A skin allergy occurs when the skin gets irritated or becomes inflamed by coming in contact with an allergen.
-Similarly, when the body releases the chemical histamine because of the presence of an allergen, it leads to an inflammatory reaction.
-The allergy then manifests as one of many types of rashes or hives.
+A skin allergy is a hypersensitivity reaction of the immune system to an allergen such as pollen, dander, dust etc. This leads to release of inflammatory mediators such as histamine, serotonin, bradykinin which leads to an inflammatory reaction.
+The allergy then manifests as a skin rash.
 Skin allergies are more common in infants with sensitive skin.
 Even irritants such as a dirty diaper, drool, food, soaps, and detergents can cause allergic reactions in children.